Published on Feb. 16 | Last updated on Feb. 20

 The judge's ruling came as the leading force behind the exhibit, the Avenging the Ancestors Coalition, held its annual rally at the site.

-The judge’s order includes a provision that NPS cannot make any other changes at the site and cannot damage any of the materials that were removed.
+The judge's order included a provision that NPS could not make any other changes at the site and cannot damage any of the materials that were removed.

-It not only orders that the slavery exhibit be restored to the condition it was in on Jan.
-21, but requires that NPS must provide immediate, continued and proper maintenance to the site and must keep it clean and accessible, cleared of snow, ice and any other impediment.
+It not only ordered that the slavery exhibit be restored to the condition it was in on Jan.
+21, but required that NPS must provide immediate, continued and proper maintenance to the site and keep it clean and accessible, cleared of snow, ice and any other impediment.

 Rufe wrote that her order does not infringe on the government's right to send "whatever message it wants to send by wiping away the history of the greatest Founding Father's management of persons he held in bondage.
 President Washington's house would not merit designation as a historic site if he had not commanded the army that won the Revolutionary War, whose presence presiding over the Constitutional Convention graced it with the gravitas and spirit necessary to the creation of our government's foundational document, and his restraint and modesty radiated strength and wisdom that defines the ideal chief executive to this day.
 The government can convey a different message without restraint elsewhere if it so pleases, but it cannot do so to the President's House until it follows the law and consults with the City."